-Veterans will be the ultimate winners in the U.S. Department of Veterans Affairs-Department of Energy (DOE) Big Data Science Initiative, a collaborative research effort that casts Argonne National Laboratory in a prominent role.
+Veterans will be the ultimate winners in the U.S. Department of Veterans Affairs (VA) - Department of Energy (DOE) MVP-CHAMPION (Million Veteran Program Computational Health Analytics for Medical Precision to Improve Outcomes Now) initiative, a collaborative research effort that aligns DOE national laboratories with VA researchers, including Argonne National Laboratory (ANL) in a prominent role.

 “This is truly the humanization of computing.
 We have an opportunity to touch thousands of people on a very personal level and make their lives better.” - Ravi Madduri, Argonne computer scientist

 For Argonne, its extensive track record of successes with big data and big computers make it a quintessential partner in this multi-faceted research team to improve healthcare for millions of veterans, advance supercomputing, and solve some of the nation’s biggest scientific challenges.
 A team led by Argonne’s Rick Stevens, associate laboratory director for Computing, Environment and Life Sciences, was instrumental in moving the effort from concept to reality.

 “We hosted a daylong workshop last year that led to the creation of a working group from the U.S. Department of Veterans Affairs and the U.S. Department of Energy,” Stevens said.
 “We met every two weeks and led the discussions of the overarching goals that have culminated in a project we are confident will lead to transformational science.”

 - Innovation to design and develop DOE research that will merge big data, artificial intelligence and high-performance computing

 - Better healthcare by using high-performance computing to improve outcomes and reduce costs